How to Improve Your LinkedIn Profile for 2023

 Endorsements can become overwhelming, however.
 If you have too many of them, they can clutter your page and dilute the areas you want to focus on in favor of others.
 Endorsements are also very uncurated, unfortunately.
 Endorsers aren't required to have verified skills in whatever they are endorsing, and they aren't limited to endorsing skills that you list yourself.

-To avoid or at least control this, you can manage your endorsements by manually choosing which ones appear on your profile and which ones don't.
-You should be as relevant as you can with your endorsement management; see the above topics on buzzwords and skills.
+To avoid or at least control this, you can manage your endorsements by manually choosing which ones appear on your profile and which don't.
+You should be as relevant as possible with your endorsement management; see the above topics on buzzwords and skills.

 Taking Skills Assessments